domesticatedviking/skinnydip/README.md

 # Announcement:
-Skinnydip is now as a built in feature for SuperSlicer (formerly Slic3r++) which can be downloaded [here](https://github.com/supermerill/Slic3r/releases).
+Skinnydip is now a built in feature for SuperSlicer (formerly Slic3r++) which can be downloaded [here](https://github.com/supermerill/Slic3r/releases).
 Many thanks to Supermerill for his tremendous work over the years adding experimental features to our beloved PrusaSlicer.

  If you wish to see Skinnydip in an official build of PrusaSlicer, I suggest you leave a polite comment [here](https://github.com/prusa3d/PrusaSlicer/issues/2385).